menu

 Real Estate Prices & Overview

-The average rental price in Flamingo Lummus Southwest is currently $2,959, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 65.0% of the neighborhoods in Florida.
+The average rental price in Flamingo Lummus Southwest is currently $2,658, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 44.0% of Florida neighborhoods.

 Flamingo Lummus Southwest is a densely urban neighborhood (based on population density) located in Miami Beach, Florida.

 Flamingo Lummus Southwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Flamingo Lummus Southwest neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics